yzeng-lol/TCGE-scMultiome/README.md

 ## Installation
-1) Make sure that you have a Conda-based Python3 distribution(e.g.,the [Miniconda](https://docs.conda.io/en/latest/miniconda.html)).
-The Miniconda3-py38_23.3.1-0-Linux-x86_64.sh for Linux is preferred to avoid potential conflicts.
-The installation of [Mamba](https://github.com/mamba-org/mamba) is also recommended:
+1) Ensure you have a Conda-based Python3 distribution installed (e.g.,the [Miniconda](https://docs.conda.io/en/latest/miniconda.html)).
+If your Conda version is earlier than v23.10.0, it is recommended to install [Mamba](https://github.com/mamba-org/mamba) for improved performance and reliability

 	```bash
 	$ conda install -n base -c conda-forge mamba